openedx/openedx-events/openedx_events/event_bus/avro/README.rst

 Purpose
 -------
-Used to automate the following conversions:

-event data => Avro record dictionary => bytes
+Used to automate the conversion from event data dictionaries to Avro record dictionaries and back.

-bytes => Avro record dictionary => Event data

-Essentially, helps serialize and deserialize events data specified in openedx-events repository.
+Note: This library does not handle serialization of Avro records down to byte representation and back.
+To do that we are relying on the event bus technology itself.
+It is however possible to use this library in conjunction with fastavro to do the full de/serialization to bytes and back if the event bus implementation does not do that for you (an example of this is provided in the test_utilities module).

 Glossary
 --------